mmagnus/rna-tools/README.md

 > Magnus, Marcin.
 (2016). rna-pdb-tools.
 Zenodo.
 10.5281/zenodo.60933

-<p><small>If you find the tools helpful, you can cite the repo using the doi above :-), you can donate via PayPal, and if you like the project, please "Star it", so it would be easier to find it for others and to make me happy that the toolbox useful not only for me.<p></small>
+*If you find the tools helpful, you can cite the repo using the doi above :-), you can donate via PayPal, and if you like the project, please "Star it", so it would be easier to find it for others and to make me happy that the toolbox useful not only for me.*

 ![](docs/pngs/starit.png)